 The Moroccan would only spend two seasons at Bayern, though, playing only 29 Bundesliga games across the two campaigns with a string of muscle injuries hampering his progress.

 That didn’t stop Juve from calling in 2016, with an initial loan move agreed before it was made permanent for a fee of €17m ahead of the 2017/18 campaign.

-His stay in Turin would be just as brief though, with a move to Qatar beckoning in January 2019, where he still plays at 34 years of age.
+His stay in Turin would be just as brief though, with a move to Qatar coming before a transfer to Turkey.